Catania Sicily, Italy Travel Guide

 A significant turning point occurred in 1669 when a devastating eruption of Mount Etna engulfed much of the city.
 Just 24 years later, in 1693, a powerful earthquake leveled Catania and much of southeastern Sicily.
 This dual catastrophe led to a wholesale rebuilding effort, giving birth to the city's distinctive Sicilian Baroque architecture.
 This extensive reconstruction earned the city an UNESCO World Heritage site designation, a testament to the architectural vision that transformed ruin into beauty.

 Catania serves as a main gateway to eastern Sicily, drawing travelers with its dramatic landscapes, from the volcanic slopes of Etna to the deep blue Ionian Sea.
-Its streets pulse with energy, presenting a rich street food scene and a lively nightlife.
+Its streets pulse with energy, presenting a rich street food scene plus a lively nightlife.
 The city invites exploration of its UNESCO-listed historic center, where every piazza and alleyway narrates a story of rebirth from lava and ruin.

 Baroque buildings crafted from dark lava stone.